FeroLabs/fero_client/README.md

 opt = analysis.make_optimization("example_optimization", goal, constraints, fixed_factors)
 ```

-Fero also supports the idea of a cost optimization which will weight different factors by a cost multiplier to find the best combination of inputs.
-For example, to find the minimum cost between `value` and `value2` while meeting the expected values of `target` you could do the following
+Fero also supports the idea of a cost optimization, which will weight different factors by specified cost multipliers to find the best combination of inputs.
+For example, to find the minimum combined cost of `value` and `value2` while meeting the expected values of `target` you could do the following:

 ```python